 Positive behavior support strategies are employed prior to the authorization and use of restrictive interventions.
 Interventions that restrict the rights of service recipients must be part of a support plan that has been reviewed and approved by the regional center's Human Rights (HRC) and/or Behavioral Intervention Committees (BIC).
 The support team must delineate the non-restrictive strategies used and actions taken to prevent the need for the restrictive intervention, as well as the teaching plan so that the restriction may be lifted when safe and appropriate, in the documents submitted to the HRC and/or BIC for approval of the restrictive intervention.
-Plans that contain approved restrictive interventions are reviewed by HRC and/or BIC at least annually depending on the severity of the restrictive intervention.
+Plans that contain approved restrictive interventions are reviewed by HRC and/or BIC at least annually depending on the severity of the restriction and determined need for oversight.
+Provider staff is required to take data on the use of the restrictive intervention.
 This data is then presented to HRC and/or BIC during their review.